 What Is Sustainable Development?

-The Value of Sustainable Development
+Value of Sustainable Development

 Protect Technological Resources

 Of course, these technologies are not built out of thin air and good intentions.
-They require a significant array of minerals and other other inputs simply to be manufactured.
-This doesn't account for the amount of resources required to develop them in the first place.
+They require a significant array of minerals and other materials simply to be manufactured.
+This doesn't take into account the amount of resources needed to facilitate their development in the first place.

 Accommodate City Development

 This means the resources being used to develop the cities will be finite fossil fuels that will only get more expensive as they run out over time.
 The higher volume of these fuels required to produce energy for this larger population will also negatively impact the air quality of cities.

-Control Climate Change
+Climate Change and Sustainable Development

 Provide Financial Stability

-Jobs built around the "old" model of unsustainable development simply have no place in economies of the future.
+Jobs built around the "old" model of unsustainable development won't have a place in sustainable economies of the future.
 This has nothing to do with politics or ethics, but rather the bare mechanics of how economies price out finite resources over time.

 Biodiversity suffers through overconsumption and unsustainable development practices.
 Beyond the basic ethical quandary presented by this fact, there is the further concern that these species are a part of a foodweb that humans rely on.

-Speaking Plainly on Sustainable Development
+Speaking Plainly About Sustainable Development